Studio.

 Founded by Michel Da Costa Goncalves and Amrita Mahindroo, DROO is a RIBA and RICS Award-winning practice operating worldwide from our office in London.
 Da Costa Mahindroo Architects, or DROO, takes a wholistic approach to design from the object to the urban.

 We believe that every intervention we make in the built environment comes at an expense, be it environmental (no matter how small) or financial, and so we believe every intervention has to make a significant contribution to its location, its context, the people it impacts everyday through use and its broader environment.
-We look closely at the complex network of conditions and the web of links to a global network of conditions for each project to make sure we are making the most significant contributions to better the human experience and make a positive contribution to our built and natural environments towards a considered legacy.
+We look closely at the complex global network of conditions for each project to make sure we are making the most significant contributions to better the human experience and make a positive contribution to our built and natural environments towards a considered legacy.

-Our work spans Europe, North America, Australia and South East Asia with a strong research focus on cities.
+Our work spans Europe, Middle East, Australia and South East Asia with a strong research focus on cities.
 We’re committed to developing and promoting architectural creativity to serve each contexts and communities.

 Find out more about our latest contributions as well as latest publications about our work on the Press and Publications sections.